 My name is Leila (lee-EYE-la) Walker, and I successfully defended my dissertation, “Touching Time: Forms of Romantic Temporality,” at the City University of New York Graduate Center on December 5, 2014.
 This dissertation explores the relationship between tactility, affect, and temporality in British Romantic literature.

-The sense of touch has largely been neglected in the study of Romantic literature, perhaps because of the perception, expressed succinctly by Constance Classen, that by the nineteenth century “the notion that ‘high’ culture requires the suppression of the ‘lower’ senses was formalized.
-Touch was typed by the scholars of the day as a crude and uncivilized mode of perception,” especially when compared to the more elevated sense of sight.
-However, Touching Time argues that British Romantic literature develops a new approach to tactility, a way of engaging with the world physically in the present in order to introduce new possibilities for the future.
+I argue that British Romantic literature develops a new approach to tactility, a way of engaging with the world physically in the present in order to introduce new possibilities for the future.
 We are accustomed to thinking of Romantic literature as representing a new way of seeing, and it does.
 But by focusing on touch rather than sight, I am able to emphasize the more social and interactive aspects of this literature.
-What emerges is a Romanticism that critiques the politics of witness and instead privileges the politics of social implication.
+What emerges is a Romanticism that critiques the politics of witness and privileges the politics of social implication.
 While the field of vision is experienced linearly as we attach narrative structure to the organization of visible objects within that field, the sense of touch resists such linearity.
 Rather, the touch exists in the fleeting moment that opens up the possibility of both past and future for a totality beyond the human capacity for narrative.
 My project thus reveals a literary alternative to the “dark time” of catastrophe identified by scholars such as Rei Terada, Mary Favret, and Jacques Khalip.